open-contracting/deploy/docs/develop/update/postgres.rst

           USERNAME:
             password: "PASSWORD"

 #.
+Create the database for the application, revoke all schema privileges from the public role, and grant all schema privileges to the new user.
+Replace ``DATABASE`` and ``USERNAME``:

+   .. code-block:: yaml
+      :emphasize-lines: 6-7

+      postgres:
+        users:
+          USERNAME:
+            password: "PASSWORD"
+        databases:
+          DATABASE:
+            user: USERNAME

+#.
 Add the private Pillar file to the top file entry for the application.

-#.
-In the application's main state file, create the database for the application, revoke all schema privileges from the public role, and grant all schema privileges to the new user.
-For example:

-   .. code-block:: yaml

-      {% from 'lib.sls' import create_pg_database %}

-      {{ create_pg_database('DATABASE_NAME', 'DATABASE_USER') }}

 .. _pg-add-configuration: